 I scrambled into a hunched position.
 The quick movement caused my head to swim for a bit, and after that was done I started creeping toward my salvation.
 When the beams crashed into my cage's top, it pretty much squashed the entire corner, leaving a good sized gap that I could hopefully fit through.

 The thought of me being too fat to fit through the hole made me give a dead laugh.
 My weight was next to nothing.
 Even without a mirror I knew that I had lost a lot of weight since I'd been here.

 Figuratively crossing my fingers, I grabbed onto a bar on each side of the opening and as slowly and quietly as I could, I managed to wiggle my way from the cage.

 My landing was me hitting the concrete, tasting blood and having the left side of my face scratched up, but who cared!

 I was free!

-Okay, so technically I was only out of my cage but that is a lot closer to freedom than I had been a few moments ago!
+Okay, so technically I was only out of my cage but that was a lot closer to freedom than I had been a few moments ago!

-Whatever caused the beams to fall had moved away, judging by the sound.
+Whatever caused the beams to fall had moved away, judging by the sound or lack thereof.

-My mind was at war as I stood up straight, my muscles aching from not being able to do this for so long.
+My mind was at war as I stood up straight-ish, my muscles ached from not being able to do this for so long.